joelkoen/PicoLimbo/README.md

   date.
     - Default: *(empty)*

-Velocity Modern Forwarding can be enabled by configuring the `secret_key` in the server’s `server.toml` configuration file as usual.

-### Using Docker
+### 🐋 Using Docker

 The Docker image is multi-platform, supporting both Linux/amd64 and Linux/arm64 architectures.
-You can easily start the server using the following command:
+You can start the server using the following command:

 ```shell
 docker run --rm -p "25565:25565" ghcr.io/quozul/picolimbo:master